Having a kid? Thinking about saving money for their future needs such as driving lessons, university, or a deposit?

 The most common choice for this will be to save in an ISA, but if the timing works you can also consider using your pension.

-If you are saving for your own financial plans and your children in the same account but want to keep a strict division between your saving and theirs, you can do so in a few ways:
+If you are saving for your own financial plans and your children in your own name but want to keep a strict division between your saving and theirs, you can do so in a few ways:

 Be aware that in the event of your death these savings may be subject to inheritance tax – the money is legally yours.
 You should make sure your will reflects any specific requests, and that your pension Expression of Wishes is up to date.